qbl/kubernetes-lab/kubernetes-by-example/Kubernetes by Example.md

 - [Optional] Setup minishift oc-env (minishift oc-env, eval $(minishift oc-env))
 - [Optional] login as admin (oc login -u system:admin)

+## 1. Pods

+### Concept

+A pod is a collection of containers sharing a network and mount namespace.
+A pod is the basic unit of deployment in Kubernetes.
+All containers in a pod are scheduled on the same node.

-Useful commands:
+### Useful commands

-- To create and run a pod:
+1. To create and run a pod:
-    - kubectl run [name] —image=[image_source]:[version] —port=[port]
+  * kubectl run [name] —image=[image_source]:[version] —port=[port]
-    - ex: kubectl run sise --image=mhausenblas/simpleservice:0.5.0 --port=9876
+  * ex: kubectl run sise --image=mhausenblas/simpleservice:0.5.0 --port=9876
-- To view all pods:
+2. To view all pods:
-    - kubectl get pods
+  * kubectl get pods
-- To view detailed information about pods:
+3. To view detailed information about pods:
-    - kubectl describe pods
+  * kubectl describe pods
-- To view detailed information about specific pod:
+4. To view detailed information about specific pod:
-    - kubectl describe pod [name]
+  * kubectl describe pod [name]
-    - ex: kubectl describe pod sise-2343179185-9pl08
+  * ex: kubectl describe pod sise-2343179185-9pl08
-- To create a pod with configuration file
+5. To create a pod with configuration file
-    - kubectl create -f [source]
+  * kubectl create -f [source]
-    - ex: kubectl create -f https://raw.githubusercontent.com/mhausenblas/kbe/master/specs/pods/pod.yaml
+  * ex: kubectl create -f https://raw.githubusercontent.com/mhausenblas/kbe/master/specs/pods/pod.yaml

 Unresolved issues:
 - [Solved] Can’t ssh to pod (or node?) from cmd, must do it from terminal in Minishift web app.
 Solved by using minikube and use “minikube ssh” command.
 - Can’t run “kubectl create -f [source]”.
 At first it displayed “Error from server (Forbidden): unknown”.
 After I managed to login as admin with “oc login -u system:admin”, it displayed “Error from server (NotFound): the server could not find the requested resource”.
 Solved by using minikube which has the latest kubernetes server version (minishift has 1.6 version while minikube has 1.9 version).

-2 - Labels
+## 2. Labels

 Concept: